Music of Xenosaga: Episode I

 The first episode in the series was Xenosaga Episode I: Der Wille zur Macht, released in 2002.
 Designed as a spiritual successor to Xenogears, the game was worked on by much of the same staff, including the composer Yasunori Mitsuda.
-For the game, Mitsuda composed a score that is mostly orchestral in nature, using the London Philharmonic Orchestra for several tracks.
-Other pieces include vocal tracks by the Metro Voices choir, piano solos by Yasuharu Nakanishi, and performances by the Gen Ittetsu Strings.
+For the game, Mitsuda composed a score that is mostly orchestral in nature, using the London Philharmonic Orchestra conducted by Steven Lloyd-Gonzalez for several tracks.
+Other pieces include vocal tracks by the Metro Voices choir, also conducted by Lloyd-Gonzalez, piano solos by Yasuharu Nakanishi, and performances by the Gen Ittetsu Strings.
 The game's theme songs, "Pain" and "Kokoro", were sung by Celtic singer Joanne Hogg of the band Iona, with whom Mitsuda had previously worked for the soundtrack to Xenogears.
 The vocal songs throughout the soundtrack range from choral to opera to a capella, while the tone of the soundtrack overall has been described as being "serious, sometimes dark, heavy and even haunting at times".
 At one point in the development process, Mitsuda planned to use a separate person to orchestrate his compositions after an early piece proved unworkable and had to be scrapped, causing him to lose confidence in his own ability.
 After working for several months, however, he regained his confidence and decided to work as his own orchestrator, a decision which he feels improved him as a composer.